Karlheinzniebuhr/Prompting/README.md

+## How to use the OpenAI API

+To use the OpenAI API, you need to get your API key from here: https://platform.openai.com/account/api-keys

+Then, you need to create a file called api_keys.py in the same folder as your notebooks.
+The file should have the following content:

+API_KEY = 'sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

+Replace the x's with your actual API key.
+Do not share your API key with anyone else.

 # ChatGPT Prompt Engineering for Developers

 This course teaches you how to use a large language model (LLM) to quickly build new and powerful applications using the OpenAI API.
 You will learn: